NEONScience/NEON-Data-Skills/tutorials/NDS-style-guide.md

 ---

 This page shows all the Markdown and html stylings used for NEON Data Skills on the NEONScience.org website.
 This is a non-published page used only for reference and testing.
+If you have user permissions on the NEONScience.org website you can view it at neonscience.org/styles-css.
+Otherwise, use the text below to guide the styling used in NEON Data Skills educational resources.

-For a simple markdown cheatsheet check out: https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet
+For a simple markdown cheatsheet check out
+<a href="https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet" target="_blank">this cheatsheet</a>.

+***
+## Header at top of all tutorial pages

+This header must be at the top of each tutorial so that all associated metadata will appear correctly.

+    ---
+    syncID: sync-id-from-list
+    title: "Descriptive Title In Title Case"
+    description: "Descriptive text about the tutorial here.
+Must be all on one line no matter how long."
+    dateCreated: 2015-08-01
+    authors: Megan A. Jones, Separated by Commas,
+    contributors: Leslie Goldman, Also Seperate, By Commas
+    estimatedTime: 1.5 hrs
+    packagesLibraries: raster, rhdf5, rgdal
+	- see list in processing_code/_data/packagesLibraries.yml for the correct list
+    topics: data-analysis, data-visualization, HDF5, spatial-data-gis
+	- see list in processing_code/_data/tags.yml for the correct list
+    languagesTool: R, python
+	- see list in processing_code/_data/languagesTool.yml for the correct list
+    dataProduct: DP1.0001.01
+	- all data products used in the tutorial
+    code1: code/R/neon-utitlites/
+	- the relative file path (code/...) of any code related to the tutorials so that it can be downloaded at the end of the tutorial
+    tutorialSeries:
+	- if the tutorial is part of a series, this metadata isn't used by the Drupal site but is useful for tutorial management
+    urlTitle: styles-css
+	- a short url that is descriptive but not long
+    ---

+***

 ## Rule